TSB bereavement: phone, email or DocuSign – no branch visit needed

 Summary

 Notifying TSB after a death is straightforward once you know the right contact.
-The specialist bereavement team is available on 0345 835 7834 (Monday to Friday, 9am to 5pm), or you can use the online DocuSign form or visit any branch.
+The specialist bereavement team is available on 0345 835 7834 (Monday to Friday, 9am to 5pm), or you can use the online DocuSign form, attend a video appointment, or visit any branch.
 TSB will freeze a sole account on notification, provide guidance on balances and debt, and release funds once legal authority is established.